What Is Resource Planning?

 Project management training video (j0c2p3ibzq)

-A resource management tool will help you track costs and time related to your resources in order to make sure you use them as planned and are sticking to the project budget.
-Microsoft Project is one of the most commonly used project management software, but it has major drawbacks that make ProjectManager better for resource management.
+A resource management tool will help you track costs and time related to your resources to make sure you use them as planned and are sticking to the project budget.

 Must-Have Features of Resource Management Software